CypherCryptoLabs/Cypher/README.md

 ### Cypher:
 Cypher is a new Blockchain, that aims to provide a decentralized live messenger service.
-To make it attractive to people to run a "Node" to support the Cypher Network, there is a Cryptocurrency that will be based on the Cypher Blockchain called "Cypher".
+To make it attractive for people to run a "Node" to support the Cypher Network, there is a Cryptocurrency that will be based on the Cypher Blockchain called "Cypher".

 ### Contribute:
 You can simply create a Pullrequest, I will take a look at your code, and either accept your PR, or give you feedback.
 Your Pullrequest should only contain Bug-fixes, or complete a feature/goal in the "TODO" list.
 All Pullrequests that do not follow these 2 simple rules will NOT be accepted!